Meet Chloeby Cameron Grant

 (Top) L to R: Michael Man, Tsipporah Shendroff (Bottom) L to R: Yvonne Addai, Daniel Jelani Ellis

-Coming soon to the Stratford Festival’s Streaming Service
+Now Available on the Stratford Festival’s Streaming Service

 “The play was wonderful!
 Both my classes were engaged from beginning to end.
 The content and the characters allowed for such rich and productive discussion in class.
 We were are able to connect the play to the short stories we studied and will continue to connect back to Chloe for the remained of the semester.
 This was a valuable addition to our class and our students felt connected, seen, empowered, and inspired by the characters in this play.
 I received such positive feedback from all the teachers who shared this play with their classes.”